 Modu-Loc offers a fence-on-jersey-barrier solution that not only improves event security (as the fence line is essentially unmovable and difficult to scale), but could potentially act as a hostile vehicle mitigation measure.

-Speaking of security, having controlled access to your event can have a direct impact on the safety of your event attendees.
-Properly securing the perimeter of your event site will prevent unwanted guests and help keep contraband out of your event
+Speaking of security, keeping your event attendees safe is much easier if you maintain strict, controlled access to your event.
+Properly securing the perimeter of your event site will prevent unwanted guests and help keep contraband out of your event.

 There are a few things to consider when it comes to perimeter security:

 This seems obvious, but we have seen 4’ tall fence used for the event perimeter.
 For smaller, local outdoor events, this may be all you need.
-However, we have seen people easily jump a 4’ fence – so if you’re worried about people trying to gain unauthorized access to your event, you may want to consider the height of the fence.
+However, we have seen people easily jump a 4’ fence – so if you’re worried about people trying to gain unauthorized access to your event, you may want to consider a taller fence.

 Generally, the taller the fence, the more difficult it is to scale.
 At a minimum, we recommend using 6’ tall rental fence for your perimeter.
 Of course, 8’ tall fence is even better if you are concerned about security risks.